andre-salvati/databricks-template/README.md

-# Project Template for PySpark/Databricks with automation for CI/CD
+# Project Template for PySpark/Databricks with Python packaging and CI/CD automation

 This project template provides a structured approach to enhance your productivity when delivering ETL pipelines on Databricks.
 Feel free to customize it based on your project's specific nuances and the audience you are targeting.

+For a debate about the use of notebooks x Python packages, please refer to [this](https://dataengineeringcentral.substack.com/p/apple-pie-angry-people-other-news) article, [this](https://www.linkedin.com/feed/update/urn:li:activity:7171661784997715968/) Linkedin thread, and [this](https://www.linkedin.com/feed/update/urn:li:activity:7170904539380875264/) Linkedin thread.

 This project template demonstrates how to: